-This peppadew sauce is fermented to reduce the influence of anti-nutrients on the absorption of the rich variety of nutrients in the chilies.
+This peppadew sauce is fermented to reduce the influence of anti-nutrients on the absorption of the rich variety of phytochemicals in the chilies.

-In Mexico it is called a Sriracha but using much hotter peppers.
+In Thailand it is called a Sriracha but using much hotter-peppers.

 If you are using very hot chilies then you may want to strain off the seeds before cooking.

-Although it takes about 5 days to complete your spicy peppadew sauce there is really no more than half an hour of work involved.
+Although it takes about 5-days to complete the fermentation of your spicy peppadew sauce there is really no more than half an hour of work involved.

 Peppadews are sweet and much less hot than many of their cousins, with a little over 1,000 Scoville Heat Units.
 Having said that, if anyone in the neighbourhood is growing chilies, then bees will cross-pollinate them and, on one plant, you can often have a whole array of spiciness.

-Natural honey is far superior in both flavour and nutrients but, once heated, it loses much of its value.
-So I recommend 1 teaspoon of the commercial kind in the initial batch that will eventually be brought to the boil.
+Natural-honey is far superior in both flavour and nutrients but, once heated, it loses much of its value.
+So I recommend one teaspoon of the commercial kind in the initial-batch that will eventually be brought to the boil.

-Then add a few teaspoons of your special raw honey once your peppadew sauce has cooled to provide just a little sweetness.
+Then add a few teaspoons of your special raw-honey once the peppadew sauce has cooled to provide just a little sweetness.

-Anti-nutrients are chemicals that plants use to keep predators like humans away from your peppadews; they inhibit the absorption of many of the minerals, and cause havoc in the intestines of some vulnerable people.
+Anti-nutrients are chemicals that plants use to keep predators like humans away; from your peppadews, for example.
+They inhibit the absorption of many of the minerals, and cause havoc in the intestines of some vulnerable people.

-There is a crazy bunch of people out there who recommend avoiding all foods containing anti-nutrients; you certainly can't have peppadews, raw or cooked, then on a slice of wholemeal bread.
+There is a crazy bunch of people out there who recommend avoiding all foods containing anti-nutrients; you certainly can't according to them have peppadews, raw or cooked, on a slice of wholemeal bread.